Chris Lines: Non-League

 On 19 June 2022, Lines agreed to join National League South club Bath City upon the expiration of his contract with Stevenage.
 This transfer saw Lines return to Twerton Park, as he had watched Bristol Rovers matches there as a child.
 He made 38 appearances in the 2022–23 season, whilst also working in insurance.

 In March 2024, Lines joined Southern League Division One South club Yate Town on loan until the end of the 2023–24 season.
 He played six games and then returned to Bath City, where he was released upon the expiry of his contract.

 In July 2024, he joined Hellenic Premier Division club Roman Glass St George, making his debut and scoring the first goal in a 6–1 opening day win over Cirencester Town.
+He made 35 league appearances for the club during the 2024-25 season, scoring six goals.

 On 2 June 2025, Lines joined Hellenic Premier Division side Corsham Town.
 On 1 October 2025, following a short spell as interim player-manager, Lines was appointed first-team player-manager.
+He was sacked in March 2026, much to his surprise.

+Following his sacking from Corsham Town, he returned to Roman Glass St George, before being appointed player-manager on 29 May 2026.